Chat with us, powered by LiveChat

 "Being a peer helps people feel less alone in the world.
 When they can speak with someone who also has lived experience, there is a much deeper level of understanding that no amount of education could teach you.

-"Volunteering as an Expert by Experience Leader and working alongside the NHS's Community Mental Health Service in Somerset has been incredibly rewarding.
+"Volunteering as an Expert by Experience Leader and with Open Mental Health has been incredibly rewarding.
 Being let into their world and seeing just how hard they work behind the scenes to improve mental healthcare for us all has been incredibly healing, and a real privilege to be a part of.

 "I haven't worked since 2017 due to my health, so I was worried that when I became ready for employment again, my CV would have a large hole in it.
 Thankfully, volunteering has given me so many new transferable skills to include that I'm no longer concerned.